-Forrester analysts have written a report, Quantify the Value of CRM business case by the analysts at Forrester Research, which includes some advice you may find useful.
-Before you start, you may also want to read recommendations from analyst William Band addressing specific issues when it comes to calculating ROI — all of which will ultimately help you cut costs and boost sales.
+Before you do so, we recommend checking out this Quantify the Value of CRM business case by the analysts at Forrester Research, which includes some advice you may find useful.
+You may also want to read recommendations from analyst William Band which address specific issues when it comes to calculating CRM ROI — all of which will ultimately help you cut costs and boost sales.

-But for now, let’s review the key elements you need to consider when calculating the ROI of CRM.
+But for now, let’s review the key elements you need to consider when working out the ROI of CRM

-What objectives have you defined in relation to the expectation that your CRM investment will help you to achieve higher revenues?
-The more specific you can be, in terms of capturing customer spending on different products, working out the potential to increase higher-margin product sales, cutting out obstacles that threaten the continuity of customer relationships or assessing the impact of applying discounts to different customer groups, the more accurate your forecast is likely to be.
+What objectives have you defined related to how your CRM investment will help you to achieve higher revenues?
+The more specific you can be, the more accurate your forecast is likely to be.
 Some of the things you will want to look into include:

 Set your target.
 Imagine that your CRM project will generate five additional sales per month — or 60 per year.
 If your average sale is worth £1,000, CRM could bring in an extra £60,000.
-How?
+How exactly?

 Where will you be able to reduce your exposure to expenditure, and how much will you be able to save?
-Unprofitable customers, unproductive employee time, online self-service possibilities and marketing campaigns that wastefully target non-responsive customers would be typical targets here.
+Some typical targets for cutting costs include:

 Your sales team is best employed in the field, selling and talking to customers — gathering more information and generating revenue.
 So why are they spending their time manually capturing leads from your website?
 If six people are spending 10 minutes each just on this task, that’s a whole hour of potential selling time that could be saved using the automatic lead capture functionality of CRM.

 Implementing CRM is just the start.
 What are the long-term cost implications for maintenance and management?
-Even cloud-based CRM requires an internal commitment to ensuring that the data is up-to- date, and that the system is meeting the business’s needs.
+Even cloud-based CRM requires an internal commitment to ensuring that the data is up-to- date and the system is meeting business needs.

 Integrating CRM with existing infrastructure and business systems will always have unexpected consequences.
 Have you accounted for the impact on the efficiency and productivity of departments beyond the immediate focus of the implementation?

 The potential rewards of CRM are great.
-CRM will transform the way your business operates, it will help you win more customers, and keep the ones you have, boosting revenue.
-It will reduce if not remove inefficiencies across the organisation.
-It will increase profits and improve the working lives of your employees…
+It will help transform the way your business operates, win more customers, and keep the ones you have, boosting revenue.
+CRM will reduce — if not remove — inefficiencies across the organisation, while increasing profits and improving the working lives of your employees…